VuchinaSystems/crowdtilt-api-spec/README.md

 credit card and bank account numbers), you are required to be compliant with the <a href="https://www.pcisecuritystandards.org/" target="_blank">Payment Card Industry Data Security Standard (PCI DSS)</a>.
-Crowdtilt handles this for you by providing a PCI-compliant javascript library, `crowdtilt.js`, which is easy to implement on your website.
+Tilt handles this for you by providing a PCI-compliant javascript library, `crowdtilt.js`, which is easy to implement on your website.
 Sensitive payment information can then be securely collected without ever touching your servers, keeping you completely outside of PCI and regulatory scope.